Poisson cohomology, Koszul duality, and Batalin-Vilkovisky algebras: Introduction

 as Batalin-Vilkovisky algebras.
 This conjecture is recently proved by two authors of the current paper together with G. Zhou in \cite{CYZ}.
 In fact, Theorem \ref{thm:thirdtheorem} may be viewed as a generalization of Rouquier's conjecture in Poisson geometry, which has been a folklore for several years.

 More than just being an analogy, in \cite[Theorem 3]{Dolgushev}, Dolgushev proved that for the coordinate ring $A$ of an affine Calabi-Yau Poisson variety, its deformation quantization in the sense of Kontsevich, say $A_{\hbar}$, is Calabi-Yau if and only if $A$ is unimodular.
-Similarly Felder and Shoikhet (\cite{FS}) and later Willwacher-Calaque (\cite{WC}) proved that, for a symmetric Poisson algebra, its deformation quantization is again symmetric if and only if it is unimodular.
+Similarly Felder and Shoikhet (\cite{FS}) and later Willwacher and Calaque (\cite{WC}) proved that, for a Frobenius Poisson algebra, its deformation quantization is again symmetric Frobenius if and only if it is unimodular.
 Based on these results, Dolgushev asked two questions in \cite[\S7]{Dolgushev} (see also \cite{DTT}).
-The first question is whether there is any relationship between the roles that the unimodularity plays in these two types of deformation quantizations.
-The following theorem partially answers his question, although both cases that Dolgushev and Felder-Shoikhet considered are more general (i.e., not necessarily Koszul):
+The first question is whether there exists a relationship between the Poincar\'e duality of the Poisson (co)homology of $A$ and the Poincar\'e duality of the Hochschild (co)homology of $A_\hbar$.
+The following theorem answers this question in the case of polynomials (the second half also includes the case of Frobenius algebras):

-\begin{theorem} Suppose $A=\mathbb R[x_1,\cdots, x_n]$ is a quadratic Poisson algebra.
-Denote by $A^!$ the Koszul dual algebra of $A$, and by $A_{\hbar}$ and $A^!_{\hbar}$ the Kontsevich deformation quantization of $A$ and $A^!$ respectively.
-If $A$ is unimodular (and by Theorem \ref{thm:secondtheorem} $A^!$ is unimodular symmetric), then $A_{\hbar}$ is Calabi-Yau and $A^!_{\hbar}$ is symmetric, and the following diagram